linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/Neuroblasts/NbIntV2b.md

 Justification:

-[doi:  10.1186/1749-8104-9-14] Transcriptional control of GABAergic neuronal subtype identity in the thalamus
+[https://doi.org/10.1186/1749-8104-9-14] Transcriptional control of GABAergic neuronal subtype identity in the thalamus

 Most nonTRN GABA neurons develop from a progenitor type in the rostral part of the thalamus.
 Third, we report that Sox14, a post mitotic transcription factor expressed in the rTh, is necessary and sufficient to confer some nonTRN GABA neuron subtype features.